-The West Virginia Capital Company Credit and the Annual Credit are part of the regular Severance Tax base.
+The Annual Credit is part of the regular Severance Tax base.
 The federal regulations on state Medicaid funding require similar tax treatment for all taxpayers subject to an eligible broad-based tax.
 These tax credits are available to Behavioral Health Services providers because they are available to all other Severance taxpayers.